magento/devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 *	You installed optional sample data
 *	You're upgrading to Magento 2.1 (including a Release Candidate) from version 2.0.7 or earlier using the command line

-{% collapsible To upgrade to Magento 2.1 with sample data using the command line: %}
+{% collapsible To upgrade to Magento 2.1 with sample data: %}

 1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ site.gdeurl }}install-gde/prereq/file-system-perms-over.html).
 2. Change to the Magento installation directory.